 - The Kobold's You No Take Candle is a memetic Running Gag.
 But come Dungeon Run mode, and you find out exactly why they insist you don't take any candles.
 In fact, when the relevant card is in play, you will hope you don't take any candle.There's a reason to always keep a light on down here.

 - Enjoy using the spellstone cards?
-Read the poem made by combining the flavor texts of all nine of them in a certain order, and you'll discover some disturbing lore: they were created by Azari the Devourer to tempt mortals into corruption, and most come with nasty side effects: the Amethyst spellstone drew Rin the warlock in a frenzy for power that cost her family and her at the end their lifes, the Onyx spellstones are Artefacts Of Attraction so powerful that adventuring parties turn on each other to have it, the Mithril spellstones protected the dwaves from demons by entombing them alive inside stone golems, the Emerald spellstones turned the tauren hunters that used them into the same beasts they hunted, the Jasper spellstones turned night elves into satyrs, the Sapphire spellstones overwhelmed the shamans who used them with numberless murlocs, and the Diamond spellstones resurrect the dead at a cost unknown to its users...
+Read the poem made by combining the flavor texts of all nine of them in a certain order, and you'll discover some disturbing lore: they were created by Azari the Devourer to tempt mortals into corruption, and most come with nasty side effects: the Amethyst spellstone drew Rin the warlock in a frenzy for power that cost her family and her at the end their lifes, the Onyx spellstones are Artefacts Of Attraction so powerful that adventuring parties turn on and kill each other to have it, the Mithril spellstones protected the dwaves from demons by entombing them alive inside stone golems, the Emerald spellstones turned the tauren hunters that used them into the same beasts they hunted, the Jasper spellstones turned night elves into satyrs, the Sapphire spellstones overwhelmed the shamans who used them with numberless murlocs, and the Diamond spellstones resurrect the dead at a cost unknown to its users...